Community Safety Assembly

-The Community Safety Assembly is hosted by the Office of the Police and Crime Commissioner to bring partner organisations across the county together to improve collaboration and enhance community safety in Surrey.
+The Community Safety Assembly is hosted by the office of the Commissioner to bring partner organisations across the county together to improve collaboration and enhance community safety in Surrey.
+It supports the delivery of the Police and Crime Plan that outlines the key priorities for Surrey Police.

-Surrey’s Community Safety Partnership responsible for the agreement works closely with Surrey’s Health and Wellbeing Board, recognising the strong link between health and wellbeing outcomes and community safety.
+Surrey’s Community Safety Partnership is responsible for the agreement and works closely with Surrey’s Health and Wellbeing Board, recognising the strong link between health and wellbeing outcomes and community safety.

 - Domestic abuse